cazwazacz/chat-app/README.md

-## A rudimentary chat application in node.
+## A rudimentary chat application in node: experimenting with websockets.

 It is live [here](https://shielded-brook-20013.herokuapp.com/).